gcxchange-gcechange/react-all-communities/README.md

 ## Summary

--This webpart generates all of the Office 365 groups that have been created in the SharePoint site -Option to show all groups based on the selected letter or # (numbers) -Able to choose how many groups to display in the property pane -Ability to sort cards alphabetically or date the group was created
+- This webpart generates all of the Office 365 groups that have been created in the SharePoint site
+- Option to show all groups based on the selected letter or # (numbers)
+- Able to choose how many groups to display in the property pane
+- Ability to sort cards alphabetically or date the group was created

 ### webpart
 ![Grid Demo](./src/webparts/reactAllGroups/assets/All_Communities.png)